Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 {
     // We will find all the inputs that have the ID associated with this object List<BoxInputPayload> objectInputs = PayLoadBuffer<BoxInputPayload>.FindObjectItems(receiver.inputs, ObjectID);
-    // We will add it to the client inputs where it will eventually be applied AddClientInputs(objectInputs, receiver.tick);
+    // We will add it to the client inputs, where it will eventually be applied AddClientInputs(objectInputs, receiver.tick);
 }
 ```